martin-marek/hdr-plus-swift/docs/_pages/guide.md

 - To improve tonality in the shadows, you can experiment with the various `Exposure control` options.
 The setting "Linear (full bit range)" is recommended as the starting point.
 In addition, you can try setting the `Output bit depth` to 16 bit.
 - `Exposure control` only works if several exposure metadata information can be extracted correctly from the DNG.
 If you get any color casts for your files, you can try the setting „Off“, try to decrease `Noise reduction`, set `Output bit depth` to "Native" and/or use only bursts with uniform exposure.
 The setting "Off" should only be used as a fallback solution in case the setting "Linear (full bit range)" exhibits artifacts.
 - When the exposure bias is derived from shutter speed, only a relative bias between the frames can be calculated.
 In that case, an absolute exposure bias of -2 EV is assumed for the darkest frame.
-- If you see any motion artifacts or ghosting in the output image, decrease`Noise reduction`.
+- If you see any motion artifacts, ghosting or color casts in the output image, decrease`Noise reduction`.
 - If you see too much noise in the output image, increase `Noise reduction`.
 - If you work on a tripod and capture a static scene, you may apply the "max." setting for `Noise reduction`, which applies simple averaging without alignment.
 This provides the best possible noise reduction at the expense of having no robustness against motion.